feature-image

 Eubanks wasn’t ready to drop the family theme just yet.
 Seizing the moment, he teased that his next question would also be about the Zverevs.
 He turned to Sascha’s long-time coach and father, Alexander Zverev Sr., asking what life was like traveling with both his dad and brother on tour.

-“Yeah I get sick of them but they don’t get sick of me because I pay for everything!” the World No.3 laughed,
+“Yeah, I get sick of them, but they don’t get sick of me because I pay for everything!” the World No.3 laughed.

-Now, with jokes aside, the German is heading to a bigger challenge.
+Now, jokes aside, the German is heading to a bigger challenge.
 He’ll face the world No.1 Carlos Alcaraz at the semifinals of the Australian Open.
 Last year, he made it into the finals after taking the first set off Novak Djokovic, who retired shortly after due to his hamstring injury.
 But this time, the Spaniard is looking sharp.
 Will Alexander Zverev take down the top seed and mark a back-to-back final at Melbourne Park?

 ADVERTISEMENT